bitst0rm-pub/Formatter/README.md

 }
 ```

-Both the app and context menu will now indicate whether a current project is ready for Formatter with a new item: `Project Format File`
+This is a one-command and one-keybinding feature.
+Both the app and context menu will now indicate whether a current project is ready for Formatter with a new item: `Auto Format File`

 ## Usage